jgardner117/GamePriceScraper/README.md

 This is a Python App I created to update the prices of my video game inventory Google Sheet in order to track the average value of my collection over time.
 This was a tedious process that was ripe for automation made possible by Python, BeautifulSoup and gSpread.

 ### Prerequisites
-This app requires the following prequisites:
+This app requires the following:
-  Python 3.4
+- Python 3.4
-  BeautifulSoup 4
+- BeautifulSoup 4
-  gSpread 0.6.2
+- gSpread 0.6.2
-  Google API key
+- Google API key
  Google Drive/Sheets Account

 ## Installing